 SafetyLit provides abstracts of reports from researchers who work in the more than 30 professional disciplines relevant to preventing unintentional injuries, violence, and self-harm.
 Among these are anthropology, economics, education, engineering specialties, ergonomics and human factors, health and medicine, law and law enforcement, psychology, sociology, and other fields.

 Recent full-text articles from many Elsevier journals in science and the social sciences.
 Not all journals are available.
 If you browse, look for the small green icon for subscribed journals.
 1995 to present.

 Search the worldwide literature of chemistry in the online equivalent of Chemical Abstracts.
-(User registration required from this page and only on campus.)
+(User registration required from this page and only on campus, though the index is available off campus.)
 Covers 1962 to present.
-Limited to three simultaneous users.

 Descriptions of over 180,000 U.S. and international serials.
 (Serial is library jargon for anything that appears at regular intervals with no end in sight, like newspapers, magazines, journals, and some book series.)

 This database provides wide-ranging content, including full-text records covering essential areas related to shock and vibration.
 Topics include noise, vibration technologies, seismology, experimental mechanics, engineering, and other areas of key relevance to the discipline of shock and vibration.
 Coverage back to 1969.

 A collection of full-text science, mathematics, physics, chemistry, biology, medicine, psychology, engineering, and technology electronic books published by Springer during 2006 through 2009.
 Look for the green book symbol for those we can use.
 Note: if you search 'Within All Content' you will encounter numerous books and journals that we do not receive.